oliver-zehentleitner/unicorn-binance-depth-cache-cluster/dev/sphinx/source/readme.md

 **Stop dealing with broken Binance order books.**

-Install one package, run one command — and every script, bot, or service on your machine gets reliable, synchronized order book data via REST API.
+Install one package, run one command — and every script, bot, or service on your machine gets reliable, synchronized Binance order book data via REST API.
 Use it from Python, JavaScript, TypeScript, Node.js, Go, Rust, Java, Kotlin, C#, C++, C, Ruby, PHP, Swift, Scala, R, Julia, MATLAB, Dart, Elixir, Perl, Bash/curl — or any other language with an HTTP client.
 Any number of clients.